 Another possible issue to consider when using an air gapped system is choosing which kind to utilize.
 If you are thinking about a logical air gap system, there is a basic truth that can’t be ignored — online access.
 While security controls can be excellent measures for protecting data, the potential for network connectivity exists.
 That may require additional security measures and access controls to fortify the logical air gap.

-Another possible downside to using an air gapped strategy is the actual physical structure of the system that stores the data.
+Another possible downside is the actual physical structure of the system that stores the data.
 As information is stored in a specific location, and on removable devices, it creates an opportunity for others to corrupt or steal data.
-Some companies will assign designated people special clearance or responsibility for access to the air gapped system to lower the chances of it being compromised.
+Some companies will assign designated people special clearance or responsibility for access to this system to lower the chances of it being compromised.

 When you’re trying to decide whether or not using an air gap is right for your business, you have to consider various factors.
 Can it work?
 Sure, it can.
 However, will it work for your needs?
 Some of the questions you may want to ask yourself include: